The 50th Anniversary of US Wildlife Conservation stamps!

-50th Anniversary USA Wildlife Conservation Stamps
+1956 USA Wildlife Conservation Stamps (Scott 1077)

-Signed by 1946 Federal Duck Stamp artist Bob Hines
+signed by 1946 Federal Duck Stamp artist Bob Hines

 4 MINT 1956 United States 3 Cent Postage Stamps